-Private instrumental or vocal music lessons arranged with a private music teacher through the Northampton Community College faculty Applied Music advisor.
+Private instrumental or vocal music lessons are arranged with a private music teacher through the Northampton Community College faculty Applied Music advisor.
 The faculty advisor will assist the student in finding an appropriate teacher when necessary.
-The student will need to complete a minimum of one lesson per week with the private teacher and five practice hours per week during the semester.
+The student will need to complete a minimum of one lesson per week with the private teacher.
 The student will pay Northampton Community College for the credit and pay the private teacher for the lessons at that teacher's rate.

 Prerequisite: MUSC141.
-Lecture/Lab Ratio: 1:0:5.
+Lecture/Lab Ratio: 1:0:0.